pete-mc/Dynamics365Reports/README.md

 # Dynamics365Reports-AzureFunction
-Current WIP, planning to create a report framework for Dynamics 365 using a HTML layout and Azure Function to create a PDF report.
+Current WIP, A report framework for Dynamics 365 using an Azure Function to use a HTML layout and FetchXML to create a PDF report.

 Currently Planned Features:
 * Better support for currency formats